boostorg/multiprecision/README.md

 Our [package on this page](https://github.com/boostorg/multiprecision/releases) already includes a copy of Boost.Config so no other downloads are required.
 Some functionality is reduced in this mode.
-A static_assert message will alert you if a particular feature has been disabled by standalone mode.
+A `static_assert` message will alert you if a particular feature has been disabled by standalone mode.
-[Boost.Math](https://github.com/boostorg/math) standalone mode is compatiable, and recommended if special functions are required for the floating point types.
+[Boost.Math](https://github.com/boostorg/math) standalone mode is compatiable, and recommended if special functions are required for the floating-point types.

-## Support, bugs and feature requests ##
+## Support, bugs and feature requests

 Bugs and feature requests can be reported through the [Gitub issue tracker](https://github.com/boostorg/multiprecision/issues)
 (see [open issues](https://github.com/boostorg/multiprecision/issues) and